|

 and smell the leaves.
 Ahhhh… nothing else smells like

-tuber that runs across the ground.
+root).
 It is marked by leaf

 scars above, and produces abundant rootlets, which for the